-$$q{t+1} = q{t} + \kappa{q} (\mu{q} - q{t}) \Delta t + \varepsilon{q} \sigma{q} \sqrt{\Delta t}$$ μ_q .
+$$= \kappa_q \Delta t \cdot \mu_q + (1 - \kappa_q \Delta t) \cdot q_t + \varepsilon_q \sigma_q \sqrt{\Delta t}.$$ (3.2)

+From this last equation, we can see that the expected level of future inflation is a weighted average of the most recent value of inflation (q_t) and a mean reversion level of inflation, μ_q .
 The speed of reversion is determined by the parameter κ_q .
-In the continuous model, mean reversion can be seen by considering the first term on the right-hand side of (3.1) (which is called the drift of the process).
-If the current level of inflation (q_t) is above the mean reversion level, the first term is negative.
-Therefore, equation (3.1) predicts that the expected change in inflation will be negative; that is, inflation is expected to fall.
-The second term on the right-hand side of (3.1) represents the uncertainty in the process.
+In the continuous model, mean reversion can be seen by considering the first term on the right-hand side of Formula (3.1) (which is called the drift of the process).
+If the current level of inflation q_t is above the mean reversion level, the first term is negative.
+Therefore, Formula (3.1) predicts that the expected change in inflation will be negative; that is, inflation is expected to fall.
+The second term on the right-hand side of Formula (3.1) represents the uncertainty in the process.
 The change in Brownian motion (dB_t) can be likened to a draw from a standardized normal random variable (represented by ε_q in the discrete form of the model).
 The uncertainty is scaled by the parameter σ_q , which affects the magnitude of the volatility associated with the inflation process.